JMeter Parameterization - The Complete Guide

 By using the ‘Select Statement’ query and ‘Variable Names’ we can parse the response to custom variables.

 To use these variables in the ‘Login request’, we need to add a counter that will be used to access the right values from the JDBC query response.
-To add the ‘Counter’ element in JMeter:
+To add the ‘Counter’ element in JMeter follow this steps:

 Right click on Thread Group -> Add -> Config Element -> Counter

-After that, we can update the ‘Login request’ using the __V function.
-This returns the result of evaluating a variable name expression and can be used to evaluate nested variable references:
+After that, we can update the ‘Login request’ using the “__V” function.
+This returns the result of evaluating a variable name expression and can be used to evaluate nested variable references.
+It is shown here:

 The specified configuration is enough to use database values to run the script across different users:

 Let’s move the ‘Login Request’ into a separate controller and disable it (right-click it and select "Disable").
-This is the most preferable way to have a modules container inside your test plan and avoid using Workbench as such a container.
+This is the most preferable way to have a modules container inside your test plan, but also to keep them referenceable so they can be used.

-After the installation is over, you can add two ‘Parameterized Controller’ controllers with different user credentials:
+After the installation is over, you can add two ‘Parameterized Controller’ controllers with different user credentials stored in variables:

 Right click on Thread Group -> Add -> Logic Controller -> Parameterized Controller